Merge PDF Documents using .NET PDF Library

 document.Save(stream);

-//Closes the document
+//Closes the documents.

 document.Close(true);